-This arrest was made due to the cooperative efforts of several member agencies of the U.S. Marshals – NH Joint Fugitive Task Force including the NH Department of Corrections – Probation & Parole Division, the Chichester, Concord, Greenfield and Merrimack Police Departments, the Strafford County Sheriff’s Office along with deputy U.S. Marshals.
+This arrest was made due to the cooperative efforts of several member agencies of the U.S. Marshals – New Hampshire Joint Fugitive Task Force including the New Hampshire Department of Corrections – Probation & Parole Division, the Chichester, Concord, Greenfield and Merrimack Police Departments, the Strafford County Sheriff's Office along with deputy U.S. Marshals.

 U.S. Marshal Nick Willard said, "I am proud of the task force and the hard work they do every day to help keep our communities a little bit safer."
 Willard continued, "Thankfully in this case, we are fortunate that Mr. Anderson did not pull out that realistic BB gun, as this arrest could have had a tragic outcome."